postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 ### Data variables

 The Collection Runner lets you import a CSV or a JSON file, and then use the values from the data file inside HTTP requests and scripts.
 We call these 'data variables'.
 You cannot create or set a 'data' variable.
 You can only 'get' a data variable.
 Let's consider an example wherein you want to use a record multiple times with multiple values.
 In such a scenario, you can use data variables.
 This is based on the concept of array of objects.
 Let’s discuss a collection that on-boards new employees in a company.
-For one employee to be on-boarded, an email id should be created, a laptop be given besides an employee id, an access card and various other accounts created.
+For one employee to be on-boarded, an email id should be created and a laptop be given.
+Besides this, an employee id, an access card and various other accounts should also be created to on-board an employee.
 Let’s assume this is just one workflow having multiple requests to onboard one employee.
 Now, if you want to onboard 100 employees, you can use data variables.
 Every single item  must correspond to the whole data of one employee.
 If you've used the Collection Runner then it allows you to import a data file and then use the values from the data file inside HTTP requests.
 To use them inside Postman, follow the same syntax as environment or global variables.
-Let's give the syntax

 Let’s say you have the pm.iterationData.get("username") method inside pre-request and test scripts.
 The method would let you access the value of the username variable from a data file.

 ### Collection variables

 These variables are a part of your collection.
-If there are variables that don’t change according to your environment, you can create collection variables.
+If there are variables that don’t change in respect to your environment, you can create collection variables.
 You can create/define your collection variables in the UI by clicking (...) next to the collection name and selecting 'Edit'.

-// get, can't set
-// explain on top that pm.variables.get is actually going through all layers
+Using pm.variables.get (), you can only get the variable, you can't set them.

 Let’s consider a case in point.
 A collection has 500 requests in it and all of them have a URL.
 Let’s say if the URL gets changed then updating this change 500 times for 500 requests is near impossible.
 So, it’s a good idea to create a collection variable and use accordingly.
 Another recommendation here is if you have non-sensitive data which is repetitive, it is recommended to go for a collection variable.
 One point to note though is that you can’t set collection variables using scripts.
 Remember one of the primary use cases of collection variables is that you can access them from a request within a collection.

-However, note that you can't set the request.

 Syntax: